 However, analyzing the coredump and the pc at that time always showed correct instructions.

 Due to the Harvard Architecture, my shellcode is copied into the data cache.

-But in order to execute it, it needs to land in the data cache and thus written back to main memory.
+But in order to execute it, it needs to land in the data cache and then written back to main memory.

-Because it wasn't the coredump displayed instructions that weren't actually in the data cache and thus resulting in SIGILL due to whatever was executed as instructions at this point.
+Because it wasn't the, the coredump displayed instructions that weren't actually in the data cache and thus resulting in SIGILL, due to whatever was executed as instructions at this point.

 It turns out that there are two solutions two this problem.
 The first one is a simple instruction (MCR).
 However, it is limited to kernel mode.

 The other option is a clear cache syscall that takes 3 arguments, a start address, a range and flags.
 This seemed nice.

 What was even more nice is that the wsal links against libgcc which provides a wrapper to do that: